On the intersection of local Arthur packets for classical groups and applications: Notation and preliminaries

-Throughout the paper, we use the explicit formula for computing the highest nonzero derivative in good parity case given in \cite[Proposition 6.1, Theorem 7.1]{AM20}.
-We also note that these derivatives satisfy the Leibnitz rule below.
+Atobe and M{\' i}nguez gave explicit formulas for computing the highest nonzero derivative in the good parity case which we will use frequently (\cite[Proposition 6.1, Theorem 7.1]{AM20}).
+We also note that these derivatives satisfy the Leibniz rules below.

 \begin{lemma}[{\cite[\S5]{Xu17a}}] Let $\rho$ be an irreducible unitary self-dual supercuspidal representation of $\GL_d(F)$ and $x\in\mathbb{R}.$ \begin{enumerate} \item [1.]
-For $\sigma,\sigma_1,\sigma_2 \in Rep(\GL_n), \ \tau \in Rep(\SO_{2m+1}) \text{ or } Rep(\Sp_{2m}$), we have
+For $\sigma,\sigma_1,\sigma_2 \in \Pi(\GL_n(F)), \ \tau \in \Pi(G_m)$, we have

 \item [2.]
 For $a\geq b$,